-Food addiction is a real addiction which causes a lot of heath and social issues.
-Here we will discuss how to stop food addiction with the keto diet.
+Food addiction is a serious addiction which can cause multiple health problems.
+Discover how to stop food addiction with the keto diet.

 Scientists have discovered that when too many carbs are eaten, especially refined carbs, areas of the brain associated with pleasure and reward light up.